John F. Payne

-The Office of Accommodative Services provides assistance to individuals with disabilities seeking educational opportunities with Guam Community College.
-Our office is committed to ensuring that students with disabilities are afforded an equal opportunity to access the educational programs and services that GCC has to offer, and to providing reasonable accommodations, adequate to the needs of an individual’s disability within a classroom setting, while maintaining the level of academic standards required in all courses and programs at Guam Community College.
+The Office of Accommodative Services provides assistance to individuals with disabilities seeking educational opportunities at Guam Community College.
+Our office is committed to ensuring that students with disabilities are afforded an equal opportunity to access the educational programs and services that GCC has to offer, and to providing reasonable accommodations, adequate to the needs of an individual’s disability within a classroom setting while maintaining the level of academic standards required in all courses and programs at Guam Community College.
 For a better understanding of the accommodative services available at GCC, please spend a few minutes reading the information below.

 Through its actions, the Office of Accommodative Services seeks to create a climate at Guam Community College where all students, regardless of accommodative needs, become increasingly active participants in their educational experience.